cristiandaniele/awesome-stateful-fuzzers/README.md

 [CSFuzzer: A grey-box fuzzer for network protocol using context-aware state feedback](https://www.sciencedirect.com/science/article/pii/S0167404825002706), Xiangpu Son et al., Computers & Security, Vol. 157, 2025.

-CSFuzzer automatically identifies variables in the program code that it thinks are used to record state information (here it distinguishes two kinds of state variables: protocol-state variables and sub-state variables) and it then uses a new state coverage metric (CAST-Coverage, for context-aware state transition coverage) to guide fuzzing.
+CSFuzzer automatically identifies variables in the program code that it thinks are used to record state information.
+Here it distinguishes two kinds of state variables: protocol-state variables and sub-state variables.
+It then uses a new state coverage metric (CAST-Coverage, for context-aware state transition coverage) to guide fuzzing.
 So CSFuzzer is similar to SGFuzz and StateFuzz in that it observes program variables and automatically infers which variables to observe.
 The implementation of CSFuzzer is based on AFL.

 CSFuzzer has been compared against 8 other fuzzers
 - AFL, AFL++, AFLNET, StateAFL, IJON, SGFUZZ, ChatAFL and NSFuzz

 on the 12 implementations and 9 protocols
 - PureFTPD and BFTPD (FTP), ippsample and CUPS (IPP), Live555 (RTSP), DCMTK (DICOM), Exim (SMTP), Dnsmasq (DNS), Curl, OpenSSL (TLS), MbedTLS and TinyDTLS (DTLS)